SumiSastri/dev-blogs/docs/history-of-the-web/part4-software-development.md

 All this led to a proliferation of "big data" and the need to manage this with machine learning and in today's world, AI that builds models to allow computers to learn to pattern match and develop algorithms that are based on the underlying data.[8]

-## Software languages versus natural languages
+## What do software programming languages share with natural languages and how do they differ?

 Given the initial need for computers to compute mathematical tasks, computer languages developed a language structure of their own - a small vocabulary, limited room for ambiguity in the instructions and the ability to logically flow through a binary - yes-no - lexical tree.

 Computer languages use a context-free grammar called the Backus-Naur Form (BNF)[9].
+Deriving from both algebra and natural languages, like English, computer languages use lexical structures derived from BNF.
+This was largely due to the fact that initial programming languages focused on solving mathematical challenges.

 BNF uses numbers and symbols as a form of pattern matching rather than words and syllables.
 This lexical tree is parsed to validate its instructions.
 Lexical parsing uses recursion - or restating the base case problem statement over and over again until the solution is reached.
 The restatement narrows down the options till the base statement is proven correct.